 At BetterLesson, we believe the most effective observation and feedback cycle uses the Try-Measure-Learn (TML) methodology.
 The TML method works within any formal or informal observation system, supporting educators to try a new strategy in their classroom environment, immediately measure its effectiveness, and then learn from the results.
 The learning step helps to determine the next steps for the participant, thus launching each successive TML cycle.
-When instructional leaders observe the classroom, they are able to provide additional ideas of which teaching strategies could be tried, observe how well those strategies are working with students, and collaboratively reflect with the teacher on what they learned in order to identify next steps for improving student learning.
+When instructional leaders observe the classroom, they are able to provide additional ideas as to which teaching strategies could be tried, observe how well those strategies are working with students, and collaboratively reflect with the teacher on what they learned in order to identify next steps for improving student learning.

 BetterLesson's coaching approach is student-centered in that it is grounded in observing where students currently are - their behavior, their understanding, their output - and using that observed data to determine what a reasonable and effective next step for the teacher would be.
 Because the classroom observation is focused on students, the teacher's learning and next steps are developed in terms of the desired impact on students.
 By focusing on how instructional changes will lead to the desired changes in students, this observation and feedback cycle is teacher-friendly in that it creates a sense of safety for the teacher and nurtures a shared professional relationship with the observer.